ExpediaDotCom/EchoX3/README.md

 Assuming the project has been successfully loaded into IntellIJ Idea and builds successfully, the examples will run from within the IDE.

-Run / Debug configuration for example Hello
+Run / Debug configuration for example Hello (change the main class for the other examples from the description table).

 Main Class: com.expedia.echox3.container.simple.HelloSimple
 Working Directory: /EchoX34/idea